UoP-HPC/UoP-HPC-Docs/source/virtualisation/windows.rst

 Click load drivers once more and this time go to :plaintext:`virtio-win` > :plaintext:`NetKVM` > :plaintext:`w11` > :plaintext:`amd64` and install the 'Red Hat VirtIO Ethernet Adapter'.

 Once the two drivers above are installed, simply select 'Disk 0 Unallocated Space' and proceed with Windows installation as normal.
-No further steps particular to virtualisation are need.
+No further steps particular to virtualisation are needed.
 Congratulations in installing Windows 11 as a KVM Virtual Machine!